Learn About Bundles and the Request Lifecycle

 Before we tackle some of the abstract concepts, let’s look at something that’s fairly concrete: how an individual page or component is stored on Salesforce.

 Visualforce pages (and Visualforce components, but let’s set those aside for now) are stored on Salesforce as a single entity, an ApexPage.
-When you use VS Code or another tool to copy your Visualforce pages to your local storage to work on them, an individual Visualforce page is represented as two files in the metadata/pages directory:
+When you use Salesforce Extensions for Visual Studio Code or another tool to copy your Visualforce pages to your local storage to work on them, an individual Visualforce page is represented as two files in the metadata/pages directory:

 The first is the code for the page, and the second is the page metadata (API version, mobile settings, and so on).